Leadership Insight Series

 Emotional Intelligence

-Most leaders feel it.
-Almost none of them name it.
-There's a specific kind of alone that comes with the seat — not loneliness from lack of people, but loneliness from lack of honest people.
+Most leaders feel it, and almost none of them ever name it.
+There's a specific kind of alone that comes with the seat, not loneliness from lack of people, but loneliness from lack of honest people.
 People who will tell you the truth about what they see, what they think, and what they're worried about.

 This isn't a personal failure.
-It's structural.
-The role creates the distance.
+It's structural, and the role itself creates the distance.

 Your team watches you too closely to be fully candid.
 Your peers are also competitors.
 Your board wants confidence, not doubt.
 Your family is tired of hearing about it.
 The circle of people you can actually think out loud with gets narrow, fast.